 Some chairs, especially for clients, don’t offer much portability.

 Still, they make up for it with advanced features like reclined backrest, and extra leg rests.

 You know your needs as an artist.
 If you need unrestricted movement while doing a tattoo, then opt for a portable chair.

 4. Loading capacity

 We’re not trying to be shady or anything, but it’s a fact that every chair has a different weight limit.
-Some chairs can support up to 300lbs, while others can handle more.

 You’re probably not the only one who will use the chair, so go for a higher loading capacity just to be safe.